 The overall growth of the data industry is undeniable.
 Demand for data analysts is rising steadily across the board in technology, marketing, financial services, government, retail goods, healthcare, and academia, according to tech writer Jay Taylor in his KDNuggests.com article, “Advantages Of A Career In Data Science.”

-Students who pursue a Masters in Business Data Analytics will be exposed to a timely, cutting-edge education in data science.
+Students who pursue a master’s in data analytics will be exposed to a timely, cutting-edge education in data science.
 Coursework includes data analytics, database principles, data warehousing, forecasting and predictive modeling, and data mining, all of which can be applied in productive, inventive ways to a vast array of tasks.

 Job prospects for students who obtain an MSF degree are more limited in number and scope than those available to MSBDA graduates because of the highly specialized nature of positions requiring advanced financial degrees.
 Also, competition for financial positions is steep.
 But once employed, an MSF graduate will probably have a long, stable, and rewarding career.